vi945786/mixins/README.md

 Other options:
 - `ordinals`: choose which occurrences to match (0-based).
 If empty, matches all.
 - `offset`: shift the injection points forward or backward by the given number of instructions (positive = forward, negative = backward).
 Fragile across versions, avoid if possible.
+- `printBytecode`: prints the bytecode of the target method before transformation, useful for finding injection points.

 ---